-The Board of Directors and the Stockholders Apex Mining Co., Inc. 3304B West Tower, PSE Centre, Exchange Road Ortigas Center, Pasig City
+The Stockholders and the Board of Directors Apex Mining Co., Inc.

 Opinion

 We have audited the consolidated financial statements of Apex Mining Co., Inc. and its subsidiaries (the Group), which comprise the consolidated statements of financial position as at December 31, 2021 and 2020, and the consolidated statements of income, consolidated statements of comprehensive income, consolidated statements of changes in equity and consolidated statements of cash flows for each of the three years in the period ended December 31, 2021, and notes to the consolidated financial statements, including a summary of significant accounting policies.